 Philippians 4:13

-You can read about the Original Ultimate Runner Competition for more information about why you are in and out of oxygen debt all day.
+You can read about the Original Ultimate Runner Competition for more information about challenging personal limits.